 The Council monitors the linguistic skills of its staff as this is not only a possible indication of the languages used in the community but could also be of great benefit in terms of customer care.
-The quarterly figures collated by Personnel are published on the Linguistic Skills page of the Council's Equalities website www.caerphilly.gov.uk/equalities.
+The figures collated by Personnel are published in the Annual report and as a fact sheet of its own on the Council's Equalities website at www.caerphilly.gov.uk/equalities.

 Since 2004, the Council has adopted a bilingual Equalities statement for use on publications that demonstrated its commitment to legislation covering Welsh Language, Race and Disability issues.
-It can be adapted to suit the type of publication but in general it follows one format for bilingual documents and a slightly different one for separate English and Welsh documents:-
+It can be adapted to suit the type of publication but in general it follows one format for bilingual documents and a slightly different one for separate English and Welsh documents: